silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 ## Owner

-In your [api:SilverStripe\Core\Extension] class you can only refer to the source object through the `owner` property on the class as
+In your [Extension](api:SilverStripe\Core\Extension) class you can only refer to the source object through the `owner` property on the class as
 `$this` will refer to your `Extension` instance.

 	:::php